Kawahira, in his 'Checker Face' guise, watched the sick Giglio Nero Boss and contemplated his next move.

 It's like magic!
 Harry thought delightedly, still somewhat skeptical of the whole magical-society thing, but willing enough to wait for confirmation.

-With that, Harry Potter skipped out of the room and headed for the secret stash of pounds that his Aunt Petunia kept under the vase in the hallway, he was going to get some clothes and some books.
+With that, Harry Potter skipped out of the room and headed for the secret stash of pounds that his Aunt Petunia kept under the vase in the hallway- he was going to get some clothes and some books.
 And some clothes of his own from the charity store!
 And….and….candy!
 And buy that one nice lady a flower from the corner store!

-Even if the Dursleys snapped out of whatever they were in after a few days, he'd have a few days and some memories to fall back on- and he only had so much time to make those now.
+Even if the Dursleys snapped out of whatever they were in after a few days, he'd have spent a few days making some good memories to fall back on- and he only had so much time to make those now.

 The Arcobaleno were in an uproar.

 Luce had passed on, but 'Checker Face' had stolen the Pacifier and now they didn't know who their Sky was!